falchion10/macOS-Jailbreak/README.md

 Now we need to apply the read/write rootfs patch.
 Use KPlooshFinder to apply this patch.
 I recommend moving the binary to /usr/local/bin.

-Use KPlooshFinder on our patched kernel to apply the second patch.
+Use KPlooshFinder on our patched kernel to apply the second patch:

 `KPlooshFinder kcache.patched kcache.readwrite`